hiveway/docs/Running/DevelopmentGuide.md

 Finally, open `http://localhost:3000` in your browser.

-By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `etherhiveadmin`.
+By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `hivewayadmin`.

 You can run tests with: